finnagin/OperationsAndWorkflows/docs/sort_results_edge_attribute.md

 _subclass of [sort_results](./sort_results.md)_

 This operation sorts the results by the given edge attribute.
-If in ascending order the maximum value of the results edges with the given attribute will be taken while the minimum will be taken for descending order.
-If the result has no edges with te given attribute it will be listed last.
-If `max_results` is given the it truncates the results to at most the given value.
+If in ascending order, the maximum value of the results edges with the given attribute will be taken while the minimum will be taken for descending order.
+If a result has no edges with the given attribute, it will be listed last.
+If `max_results` is given, it truncates the results to at most the given value.

 ### examples